 When detailing, I remove dust, pet hair and other debris from along baseboards, around furniture legs, behind beds, under dressers and in every nook and cranny you can imagine.
 The result is carpet that looks just as gorgeous up close as it does from far away.

 Additionally, I’m proficient at stain removal, which is a completely different skill from cleaning.
 Again, anybody can clean carpet—all you have to do is stand behind the machine and let it do the work.
-But an actual, thinking, problem-solving human needs to determine how to remove stubborn stains that don’t respond to cleaning.
+But a thinking, problem-solving human needs to determine how to remove stubborn stains that don’t respond to cleaning.
 And no, I don’t charge extra for stain removal.
 I believe it should be included for free, so that’s what I do.